 Teaching your dog the right way

 Self-control is part of growing up and your dog needs to learn, from an early age, that he can’t always have what he wants when he wants it.
 It will teach your dog patience and not just play.
-He will be a calmer and much more content dog, and so will you!
+He will be a calmer and much more content dog in his raised dog bed UK, and so will you!
 Here are some excellent tips and exercises that are a must to teach your dog self-control.

 Have rules for games